 There are some easy steps you can take when maintaining your tennis court – so here are our top synthetic tennis court maintenance tips to help you keep yours looking great and your players happy.

-- Clear Away Leaves and Sticks
+Clear Away Leaves and Sticks

-- Use Synthetic-Friendly Tools
+Use Synthetic-Friendly Tools

-- Approved Mould Treatment
+Approved Mould Treatments

-It’s great practice to apply a mould treatment to kill any nasty spores and mildew build-up at least annually.
-You can speak to your court provider about the best products to use for your specific court or hire a specialist to come in and apply the solution for you.
+It’s great practice to apply a mould treatment annually (or more often if needed) to the tennis court surface.
+This will kill any nasty spores and mildew build up.
+You can speak to the provider that built your tennis court about the best products to use for your specific court type or you could hire a specialist to come in and apply the solution for you.

-- Ensure There Is Good Drainage
+Ensure There Is Good Drainage

-When planning your landscaping around your tennis court, avoid filling garden beds with mulch, small stones or dirt that can easily be blown onto the tennis court surface.
+When planning the landscaping around your tennis court, avoid filling garden beds with mulch, small stones or dirt that can easily be blown onto the tennis court surface.
 Rocks and grass are more suitable as these won’t be blown onto the court but be careful to trim grass away if it creeps close to the artificial tennis court surface.
 Similarly, planting large trees (or trees expected to grow large) should be done with caution, as roots may grow underneath the court and cause it to crack and be unsafe to play on.

 If any tears or join lines open on your court, it pays to get this looked at as soon as possible.
 This can ensure the repair is minimal and can be repaired quickly and cost effectively.
 Should tears or rips appear and get larger and more damaged, this will involve more time and money to repair.